 Boot trays or water pan liners to protect coop floor

 Put these under the water bowl or drinker to keep the floor dry!
 I talk about it more in depth in keeping the floor dry under the waterer.
 Any plastic or metal tray type object will work!
-I talk about this more in depth (with several pictures) in How to keep the coop floor dry under the waterer.
+I talk about this more in depth (with several pictures) in How to keep the coop floor dry under the waterer

 I have tried out a whole lot of other home products in the coop that haven't really worked for me.
 Chairs end up getting so much poop on them you don't want to sit on them.
-Tables get knocked over unless they're really big and then they take up a lot of space.
-And any decor that you mind getting destroyed should be skipped, but that's exactly why I recommend thrift stores & dollar stores!
-Yu can make your coop look super cute for cheap!
+Tables get knocked over unless they're really big and big tables take up a lot of space.

 Want to know more about chicken coops?
 Click here for everything about chicken coops and flock housing!